 By 1960, when the membership was about 400, an acre of property was purchased at the current location 700 East and 200 South and the "round church" designed by current congregation member, Charles D. Peterson, was built.
 The new structure was dedicated in 1965 by then Pastor Arthur V. Sorenson.
 Mount Tabor has since added on to its present facility expanding its fellowship and entrance areas, office space, handicap accessibility, and classrooms in 1996 under the leadership of Pastor Grant Aaseng.

 Mount Tabor continues to serve the greater Salt Lake Area with members stretching into the far reaches of the valley.
-Its ministries are as varied as its congregation with a vibrant music program, Sunday school, and social outreach to community wide ministries including Family Promise, Utah Food Bank, Crossroads Urban Center and Habitat for Humanity.
+Its ministries are as varied as its congregation with a vibrant music program and social outreach to community wide ministries including Family Promise, Utah Food Bank, Crossroads Urban Center and Habitat for Humanity.

 An online ARCHIVE of the early Mount Tabor Roll Book is now available now.
 The book resides at the Danish Museum in Blair, NE

 To access the book:

 Enter Tabor Danske in the search box.